DATA PROCESSING ADDENDUM

 WHEREAS:

-- A. The Controller uses the Processor's Service, which involves the processing of certain data provided by the Controller, including Material Takeoff Quantities Documents (e.g., BOQ, BQ, BIM off-take) and related information (the "Controller Data").
+1. The Controller uses the Processor's Service, which involves the processing of data provided by the Controller, including Material Takeoff Quantities Documents (e.g., BOQ, BQ, cost plan, BIM quantity schedule) and related information (the "Controller Data").

 IT IS AGREED as follows: